ragnar76/afros/drive_c/teradesk/readme.txt

 program.
 You will need ST-Guide  (not supplied with Tera Desktop) or another .HYP file viewer to read the manual.

-For the time being, comments should be sent to: vdjole@EUnet.yu
+Comments should be sent to: vdjole@EUnet.rs

 If  you  intend to use TeraDesk, it will be appreciated if you send an e-mail to the above address; I may at some time ask a question or two about TeraDesk's behaviour.

                                             Djordje Vukovic
-                                            Beograd; August 14th 2008
+                                            Beograd; December 7th 2013